yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Bot-Hybrid-Support.md

-# Skype for Business Bot - Hybrid environment support
+# Skype for Business Bot - hybrid environment support

 Skype for Business bots can be connected to the Skype for Business Server users if hybrid connectivity has been deployed in the environment.